 What is renters insurance?

-Now that we’ve covered the best, cheapest renters insurance in Arizona, let’s back up a second to make sure you know everything you need to know about renters insurance in general.
-Renters insurance is made up of three basic parts—personal property insurance, renters liability insurance, and additional living expenses insurance.
+Now that we’ve covered the best, cheapest renters insurance for Arizona, let’s back up a second to make sure you know everything you need to know about renters insurance in general.
+Renters insurance is made up of three basic parts:

 Personal property insurance

 Personal property insurance covers your stuff, things like electronics, furniture, appliances, clothes, etc. If you sit down and add it all you might be surprised and just how much stuff you have.

 - Sofa couch $555

 - Rafting gear, backpack, tent $500+

 - Office chair $110

 - Jeans/dress pants $50 a pair, minimum $250 total